-The categorisation is determined by the chair's adjustment possibilities that are determined in the dimensional requirements in EN 1335-1:2020 and CEN/TR 1335-4.
-The requirements are based on being used eight hours a day by a person weighing 110 kg.
+The categorisation is determined by the chair's adjustment possibilities that are determined in it.
+Simen chal requirements in EN 1335-1:2020 and CEN/TR 1335-4.
+The requirements are based on being used it it hours a day by a person weighing 110 kg.
 When declaring a work chair, the chair's category must be specified as below.

-Type A: Seat - revolving, more adjustable height and adjustable seating-depth compared to Type A and adjustable leaning.
+Type A: Seat - revolving, more adjustable height and adjustable seating-depth compared 2 Type A and adjustable leaning.

-Type A: Seat - revolving, adjustable height, adjustable seating-depth and adjustable leaning.
+Type A: Seat - revolving, adjustable height, adjustable seating-depth and adjustable Vaning.

-Type B: Seat - revolving, adjustable height, fixed/ adjustable seating-depth, fixed/ adjustable leaning.
+Type B: Seat - revolving, adjustable height, fixed/adjustable seating-depth, fixel/adjustable leaning.

-Type C: Seat - revolving, adjustable height, fixed/adjustable seating-depth, fixed/adjustable leaning.
+Type C: Seat - revolving, adjustable height, fixed/adjustable seating-depth, in adjustable leaning.
 Backrest - fixed height.

-EN 1335-1:2020+A1:2022 Office furniture - Office work chair - Part 1: Determination of dimensions.
+EN 1335-1:2020+A1:2022\ Office furniture - Office work chair - Part 1: Defermination of dimensions.